cirosantilli/db/sqlite.md

 Not intended for production servers, but can useful for testing and use in user applications.

+This type of database is called an <https://en.wikipedia.org/wiki/Embedded_database>

+One of the most deployed softwares in the world.

+If you ever think something like: "hey, I'd like to store this hash map persistently to disk", then you should try this.

 ## Versions

 As of 2015, there are two major versions: 2 and 3.